 Who Cannot Visit Austria as Tourists

 Travelers coming from virus variant areas are banned from entering Austria for non-essential travel including tourism.
 The only time they can enter Austria is for essential reasons, such as medical emergencies and business travel.

 So if you came from any of the countries below, you can only enter Austria if your visit is essential.
 If approved for entry, travelers from these countries are required to show proof of a negative Covid-19 PCR test taken at least 72 hours before departure.
 Upon arrival, they have to undergo a 10-day quarantine with a chance to end it earlier if they test negative for the virus on their 5th day in isolation.

 - South Africa

-Check the detailed restriction/reopening details of Austria on our live map.
+Check the latest travel restrictions of Austria on our live map.

 See the full blog post & comments